sanchezzuluaga/IFC-based-tool-to-support-circular-construction-decision-makers/README.md

 + Columns and beams elements need to be extracted as IfcMaterialProfile
 + Doors and Windows need to be extractes as IfcMaterialConstituentSet

+Export the IFC file as a IFC4.
+In Revit export it  as IFC4 Design Tranfer View.
+The shared paramters need to be also exported --> In Revit: File--> Moodify set up --> Property sets --> Export Revit Property Sets.

+In addition, the poperty and quantity sets need to be stored in the right way as outlined by the IFC documentation (https://standards.buildingsmart.org/IFC/RELEASE/IFC4/ADD2_TC1/HTML/).